bytebodger/create-random-id/README.md

 # create-random-id

-`create-random-id` is a tiny utilityt function to generate random IDs (strings).
+`create-random-id` is a tiny utility function to generate random IDs (strings).
 It uses `Math.random()`, and as such, it provides no level of cryptographic security.
 But it should be perfectly fine whenever you simply need to generate a pseudo-random string.

 ## Usage